netreplica/templates/README.md

 To customize the way a topology file should be generated, change these templates as needed.
 For example, you might want to modify `image` values depending on the `kind`.
 You can also add new templates, if the platforms you have are not covered by the provided set of templates.

-# How to add new templates
+# How to add a new template

-Suppose you want to add a set of templates for a new kind of node.
-The first step is to `git clone` this repository:
+Suppose you want to add a set of templates for a new node kind.
+The first step is to clone this repository:

 ```Shell
 git clone https://github.com/netreplica/templates.git
 ```

-> Note, if you would like to contribute your templates back to the community, please [fork](https://github.com/netreplica/templates/fork) the repository and then clone the fork instead.
+> Note, if you would like to contribute your templates back to the community, please [fork](https://github.com/netreplica/templates/fork) the repository first and then clone the fork instead.

 As a practical example, let's create templates for Containerlab `sonic-vs` kind.
 This kind represents [SONiC](https://sonic-net.github.io/SONiC/) open-source NOS.
 There is a [Docker image for SONiC](https://hub.docker.com/r/netreplica/docker-sonic-vs) hosted under [Netrepica Docker Hub](https://hub.docker.com/u/netreplica) using an image tag `netreplica/docker-sonic-vs`, and this is what we are going to use.